syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 ## The Time

 The time of the attack can be estimated and confirmed using [Shadow Calculator](http://shadowcalculator.eu/).
-Based upon the shadows from images directly after the airstrikes, it is estimated that the hospital was attacked around 10:40 Damascus local time.
+Based upon the shadows from images directly after the airstrikes, it is estimated that the hospital was attacked between 09:45 and 10:40 am Damascus local time.

 ![](/assets/investigations/daralhikma/image5.jpg)